1.

 is not split with the buyers agent, payment to the buyers

 agent can be worked into the financing of the transaction.
-Return to top
+Return to

 3. Why should I buy instead of rent?